BertRules/Global_reconstruction_of_language_models_with_linguistic_rules/data/input/README.md

-please find the input data here:
+Please find the input data here:

 www. ... .de

-download the input data, unzip the file 'input.zip' and place the four contained .json files into this folder '.../data/input/'.
+Download the input data, unzip the file 'input.zip' and place the four contained .json files into this folder '.../data/input/'.

 These input datasets have to be processed as described in the following in order to use the data for this code project.